-About Cary Moon
+About Cary Moon's Office

-Smarter development - Cary Moon's office has restricted development in the north part of the district and brought development to the east part of the district.
+SMARTER DEVELOPMENT - Cary Moon's office has restricted development in the north part of the district and brought development to the east part of the district.
 Updating building standards to ensure a quality product while enhancing city processes for more timely permitting.

 BOARDS and COMMISSIONS